rzmk/smart-brain/README.md

 ## Features

 - Login and registration system.
-- Upload images to view detected faces.
+- Upload image URLs to view detected faces.
-- Stores user login information in a database and total number of images uploaded by each user.
+- Stores user login information in a database and total number of image URLs uploaded by each user.

 ## Stack